 to close on a refinance loan.

-Lenders often allow borrowers to roll those costs into the new loan, while others require payment upfront at closing.
-When you close on a cash-out refinance loan, the lender pays off the old mortgage and gives you the difference in cash, typically by check or electronic funds transfer.
-Then, you make payments on the new mortgage.
+Some lenders let borrowers roll those costs into the new loan, while others require payment upfront at closing.
+When you close on a cash-out refinance loan, the lender pays off the old mortgage and gives you the difference in cash, typically by check or electronic funds transfer (EFT).
+You then start making monthly payments on the new mortgage.

 You should also determine how much cash you are looking for and research each lender’s minimum credit score and debt-to-income ratio requirements and the closing costs associated with refinancing.